This information is intended for use by health professionals

 Administration during labour may depress respiration in the neonate and an antidote for the child should be readily available.

 Administration to nursing women is not recommended as Tramadol may be secreted in breast milk and may cause respiratory depression in the infant.
-Alternatively, breast-feeding should be discontinued during treatment with tramadol.
-Discontinuation of breast-feeding is generally not necessary following a single dose of tramadol.

 Post marketing surveillance does not suggest an effect of tramadol on fertility.
 Animal studies did not show an effect of tramadol on fertility.